Here's What Kyrie Irving Tweeted On Sunday Morning

 Irving has career averages of 22.8 points, 3.8 rebounds and 5.7 assists per game and is an NBA Champion winning the title in 2016 with the Cleveland Cavaliers.

-The Nets still have superstars Kevin Durant and James Harden and had started the season 1-2, but since then have been on a roll and have an 8-2 record in their last ten games, which has them at 9-4 on the season.
+The Nets still have superstars Kevin Durant and James Harden and had started the season 1-2, but since then have been on a roll and have an 9-2 record in their last 11 games, which has them at 10-4 on the season.

 Related stories on NBA basketball